vswanlund/vswanlund.github.io/tag-mobile-sdks/android/products.md

 # Saving and Restoring the Picker State

-1. To save the picker state when your Activity is rotated, using the `saveInstanceState` picker method:
+1. To save the picker state when your Activity is destroyed, using the `saveInstanceState` picker method:

     <pre>@Override
    public void onSaveInstanceState(Bundle outState) {